 Guide to Making Great Presentations (Free eBook Download)

-Before continuing on, be sure to first grab the perfect compliment to this tutorial.
+Before continuing on, be sure to first grab the perfect complement to this tutorial.
 Download our new, free eBook: The Complete Guide to Making Great Presentations.
-It will help you master the complete presentation process.
+It'll help you master the complete presentation process.

 For more detailed instructions, review the written steps in this tutorial:

 What Is a Timeline?
 Why Use a Pro Google Slides Template?

 Timelines are useful for project teams or just for informational purposes.
 A timeline provides an effective visual representation of past or planned events.

 If you need to include a timeline in your presentation, then you may want to know how to make a timeline with Google Slides.